QilinLi147/qilin/_pages/about.md

 ---

-Qilin Li (**Student Member**, **IEEE**) received the BEng degree in electrical engineering and automation from the Wuhan University of Science and Technology, Wuhan, China, in 2019, and the MS degree in computer science from the University of Wollongong, Wollongong, NSW, Australia, in 2020.
+Qilin Li (**Student Member**, **IEEE**) received the B.Eng. degree in electrical engineering and automation from the Wuhan University of Science and Technology, Wuhan, Hubei, China, in 2018, and the M.S. degree in computer science from the University of Wollongong, Wollongong, NSW, Australia, in 2020.

 He is currently working towards the PhD degree in computer science and technology